Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Sequence Reinforcement Learning

 \begin{enumerate} \item \textbf{Model}: Learns the dynamics of the environment, predicting the next state $s_{t+1}$ given the current state $s_t$ and primitive action $a_t$. \item \textbf{Critic}: Takes the same input as the model but predicts the Q-value of the state-action pair. \item \textbf{Actor}: Produces a sequence of actions given an observation at time $t'$.
 Observations from the environment can occur at any timestep $t$ or $t'$, where we assume $t' > t$.
 Specifically, in our algorithm, $t' = Jt$ where $J > 1; J \in \mathbb{Z}$. \end{enumerate}

 Each component of our algorithm is trained in parallel, demonstrating competitive learning speeds.

 We follow the Soft-Actor-Critic (SAC) algorithm \citep{haarnoja2018soft} for learning the actor-critic.
 Exploration and uncertainty are critical factors heavily influenced by timestep size and planning horizon.
 Many model-free algorithms like DDPG \citep{lillicrap2015continuous} and TD3 \citep{fujimoto2018addressing} explore by adding random noise to each action during training.
-However, planning a sequence of actions over a longer timestep can result in additive noise, leading to poor performance during training and exploration.
-The SAC algorithm addresses this by maximizing the entropy of each action in addition to the expected return, allowing our algorithm to automatically lower entropy for deeper actions farther from the observation.
+However, planning a sequence of actions over a longer timestep can result in additive noise, leading to poor performance during training and exploration if the noise parameter is not tuned properly.
+The SAC algorithm addresses this by automatically maximizing the entropy while also maximizing the expected return, allowing our algorithm to automatically tune its exploration based on the selected sequence length parameter ($J$).